 Then about two years ago I started having some symptoms that no doctor I saw could understand.
 I was brushed off with it being my existing conditions, namely POTS, hEDS, fibromyalgia and interstitial cystitis, or that it was down to anxiety.

 But I know my body fairly well and I knew that it wasn’t either of those possibilities.
 These were definitely new symptoms that I hadn't experienced before.
-Have a read of my diagnosis story if you would like more information on my other chronic illnesses and how I was diagnosed.

 This post is my story, and for informational purposes only.
 It does not constitute medical advice in any way.
 Please consult a doctor if you believe you have MCAS or require treatment for any symptoms.

 Getting a diagnosis of MCAS is notoriously difficult, so I am going to give you the shortened version!
 Sadly many people struggle for years to find a doctor who is knowledgeable on the condition and will diagnose, and then help those living with MCAS to better manage their symptoms.

 I had been getting new symptoms for some time, and drawn a blank with most of my doctors, including some that I paid privately to see.
 By chance, I saw a neuro-gastroenterologist at a London hospital, who I had been referred to for existing stomach issues.
 During the course of the conversation he mentioned MCAS and stated that there seems to be an association between the condition and POTS and hEDS, both of which I had already been diagnosed with a few years before.